 I understand that my financial need is the difference between the cost of attendance (COA) and the amount of my family’s expected family contribution (EFC) as calculated by the Federal Methodology formula from data I provided on the FAFSA.
 I understand that my eligibility may change if I receive funds from another source that is not included on my initial financial aid award.
 I understand the financial aid office will communicate with me these changes and that I am responsible for reviewing MyStetson frequently to understand how my award may have been affected.

 As a Florida Resident, I may be eligible to receive funding from the State of Florida.

-- I understand that the state of Florida requires me to submit a Free Application for Federal Student Aid (FAFSA), as well as eligibility criteria and resident information to the Office of Financial Aid in order to qualify for one or more of the following funds(s): Florida Bright Futures and Florida Resident Access Grant (FRAG).
+- I understand that the state of Florida requires me to submit a Free Application for Federal Student Aid (FAFSA), as well as eligibility criteria and resident information to the Office of Financial Aid in order to qualify for one or more of the following funds(s): Florida Bright Futures and Effective Access to Student Education Grant (EASE).

 - I understand that if I fail to submit the necessary information, that I may lose my eligibility and will have to pay the difference to the college.
 Learn more on the Florida Bright Futures website.
-In order to receive the Florida Resident Access Grant (FRAG) the Office of Financial Aid requires a completed form provided by this office and 2 forms of identification provided by the claimant establishing a minimum of 12 months residency.
+In order to receive the Effective Access to Student Education Grant (EASE) the Office of Financial Aid requires a completed form provided by this office and 2 forms of identification provided by the claimant establishing a minimum of 12 months residency.